The ultimate reference guide to affiliate marketing jargon

 Commission Rate – The percent of a sale an affiliate will receive as payout.
 For example, if your commission rate is 6% on a sale of £100, the commission rate would be £6.
 100 x 0.06% =£6.

 Content – An article that is editorial in nature.
-Could be a blog, product or service review, a video, a social media posting, an image or pictures, or other form of information.
+Content could be a blog, product or service review, a video, a social media posting, an image or pictures, or other form of information.

 Content Affiliates – Partners whose main form of advertising a brand, product, or service is to create content (blog, review, social media post, editorial, etc.).